 To do that, I used the continuity tester function on my multimeter to find which components were connected to the motor.
 I quickly found that the problem-wire of the motor was connected to an integrated circuit with the markings “9926”.

-Next, I used my continuity tester to measure between gate and ground.
+Next, I used my continuity tester to measure between the gate and the ground.
 The test showed positive.
-That meant there was a short-circuit.
-I checked the other motors, none of them had this.
+That meant there was a short circuit.
+I checked the other motors, and none of them had this.

-One of my theories was that the resistor connected between gate and ground was broken.
+One of my theories was that the resistor connected between the gate and the ground was broken.
 Since this was the easiest theory to test out, I desoldered the resistor and measured again.